Corky Rogers: All Century Team

 Bolles' Corky Rogers was named to the Florida High School Athletic Association's All-Century Team Coaching Staff.
-As part of its ongoing celebration of “100 Years of Florida High School Football,” the FHSAA announced a 33-player and 12-member coaching staff for the All-Century Team.
+As part of its ongoing celebration of "100 Years of Florida High School Football," the FHSAA announced a 33-player and 12-member coaching staff for the All-Century Team.
 The FHSAA honored the All-Century Team players and coaches at halftime of the Class 5A state championship game in Orlando on December 14, 2007.

 Health

 Following the 2011 season, the 68 year old Rogers was scheduled for shoulder replacement surgery.
 Prior to the operation, he had an electrocardiogram, which showed seven blocked arteries.
 He was immediately transported to the hospital by ambulance and the next day he had a septuple bypass.
 The cardiothoracic specialist who performed the procedure was a Bolles alumnae.

 Rogers took off two months for recovery and rehabilitation, but returned to school in late March and was back on the field in time for spring practice of the 2012 season.

 When asked how long he planned to continue coaching, Rogers said, "You just don't know how you're going to feel from one year to the next".
 Coach Rogers will continue to coach until activities like fishing and golfing become more important or his health becomes an issue.
-After his heart surgery, he stated that if he can't give 100% and do the job that the kids deserve, he'll step down.
+After his heart surgery, he stated that if he cannot give 100% and do the job that the kids deserve, he will step down.

 He became ill while on vacation during the summer of 2016 but returned to lead his team to a near-perfect season, losing in the state championship game.
 In March of 2017 he retired due to declining health and began a personal fight against cancer.
 Less than three years later, the disease had spread to multiple organs and he died at age 76.